okhan279/shake_shack_practice/README.md

 - https://codepen.io/designcouch/pen/hyFAD/

+8. In the Shake Shack website, I noticed that the Hero Image would increase in width and height until a certain width, and from there the image would zoom in, keeping the quality of the image.
+I could not figure out how to do this and found the solution by accident.
+By trying to understand how to have Slideshow for the 2 images, I found the solution, which is to set the 'height' of the image to a viewport height ('vh').
+In this case:

+- height: 50vh :D:D:D. The video where I found this solution is https://www.youtube.com/watch?v=7ZO2RTMNSAY.
+A video on how to have slideshow by Traversy Media.

 Note:

 - I need to go back on the form and make it so the arrows in the Date of Birth respond to the click and the